allenai/recoma/README.md

 ```

 Running this script will populate the output directory with :
-- predictions.json: qid-to-prediction map
+- `predictions.json`: qid-to-prediction map
-- all_data.jsonl: Input examples with model predictions and correctness label (using exact match)
+- `all_data.jsonl`: Input examples with model predictions and correctness label (using exact match)
-- html_dump/: Dump of the execution traces for all the examples in HTML format
+- `html_dump/`: Dump of the execution traces for all the examples in HTML format
-- source_config.json: JSON config used to run this experiment (for future reproducibility)
+- `source_config.json`: JSON config used to run this experiment (for future reproducibility)

 ## Using ReComA in your work